caprover/caprover-website/README.md

 # CapRover Website
-Website and Docs for CapRover. the amazing
+Website and Docs for CapRover.
 ### Development

 ```